manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 paths.
 This is done similarly in the network by hICN forwarders, allowing a combination of multi-homing, multipath and multi-source data transfers.
-As all the paths are used at the same time, hICN offers the full network capacity to the users and tends to smoothen fluctuations due to the radio channels.
+As all the paths are used at the same time, hICN offers the full network capacity to the users and tends to smooth fluctuations due to the radio channels.

 Over an heterogeneous network access, hICN also offers a simple and cost-effective realization of heterogeneous channel bonding allowing an user to